San Jose Prenuptial Agreement Attorneys

 What Is a Prenuptial Agreement?

-A prenuptial agreement, or prenup, is a legally binding contract that is entered into by a couple before they get married.
-This contract outlines how the couple’s assets and debts will be divided in the event of a divorce or legal separation.
-It can also address other important issues, such as spousal support (alimony) and more.
+A prenuptial agreement, or prenup, is a legally binding contract that a couple signs before marriage.
+This agreement details how assets and debts will be divided if they divorce or legally separate.
+It can also cover important topics like spousal support and other financial issues.

 Why Get a Prenuptial Agreement?